Boeing : FAA, Boeing Have Clashed Over Pilot Training for 737 MAX Software Fix--Update | MarketScreener

 None of the options under consideration would include additional time training pilots in flight simulators, which would be more expensive and disruptive.

+A Boeing spokesman on Friday confirmed the different positions and said "the discussions were constructive and collaborative, and there was agreement on a path forward."
+He disputed the notion that two sides had clashed over training issues.

-A Boeing spokesman didn't have any immediate comment.
-In the past, Boeing said its manuals and training related to the 737 MAX flight-control features followed a process consistent with how it previously introduced new airplanes and derivatives.
+In the past, Boeing said its design of 737 MAX flight-control features followed a process that was consistent with how it previously introduced new airplanes and derivatives.
 The company also has said it aimed to ensure all flight crews have all the information they need to safely operate the aircraft.

 The latest timetable for FAA action had been sped up by several weeks, according to these people, amid the turmoil the groundings have sparked throughout the aviation industry and the flying public.